hubbleprotocol/hubble-public-api-docs/README.md

 * tokenBMint: public key of the second mint, e.g. USDC mint: `"EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"`
 * start: start of the date range to fetch trades from, e.g. date ISO string: `"2023-01-01T00:00Z"` or epoch in ms: `1678381747854`
 * end: end of the date range to fetch trades to, e.g. date ISO string: `"2023-01-01T00:00Z"` or epoch in ms: `1678381747854`
-* limit: number of results to return, default 10, max 1000
 * paginationToken: pagination token to use for retrieving results.
   If the response contains a `paginationToken` JSON property, you can use that in the next request to fetch more data from the last trade onwards.